History, Insights and re-considerations

 • We have to expand competitions for all EN categories, having Competitions for ENB, ENC, END gliders separately.
 Alternatively for mixed competitions, to have a “Handicap” list for every glider model like in the sailplanes adapting the results, so that a good pilot to be able to surpass a better glider.

 • An important parameter for safety regard the organizers.
-Not everyone should be permitted, there should be first experience and second training or even real testing.
+Not everyone should be permitted, there should be previous experience and second training or even real certification.

 Comments